Content from: Sharon Barbano, Saucony Trail Marketing

 1. Check the Forecast.

 It might be a sunny warm day as you head out the door in your neighborhood, but just a mile or two up the mountain it could be damp and cloudy.
-Always check the forecast for where you’re planning to run and carry a “just-in-case” water-resistant jacket with hood.
+Always check the forecast for where you’re planning to run and carry a “just-in-case” water-resistant jacket with hood (like the Drizzle 2.0 jacket).

 In the summer, plan your run to avoid the hottest part of the day.
 And if you notice storm clouds beginning to roll in, don’t panic; head for lower elevations and stay in control of your speed.